ogasukegit/andC/readme.md

 # AndC Website front-end

 This is the front-end code for the AndC company website.
 This was developed on PHP to make use of templating and component includes, but there is no other back-end code.
-This is intended to be connected to a backend code-base such as a CMS.
+This is intended to be connected to a backend like a CMS.

 ---